happyharrycn/actionformer_release/INSTALL.md

 # Compilation

 Part of NMS is implemented in C++.
-The code should be compiled by
+The code can be compiled by

 ```shell
 cd ./libs/utils